oniietzschan/bump-3dpd/README.md

 ```

 The following methods (`bump.newWorld`, `world:add`, `world:remove`, `world:update`, `world:move` & `world:check`) are *basic* for
-working with bump, as well as the 4 collision responses.
+working with bump-3dpd, as well as the 4 collision responses.
 If you want to use bump-3dpd effectively, you will need to understand at least
 these.

 ### Creating a world